 Pay attention to your pet’s growl, or “voice,” during playtime.
 This can help you determine when a growl is playful or if it’s threatening.
 Growling that is joined by lunging or biting is usually indicative of the dog feeling uneasy or protective.

 After you’ve gotten to know your pet’s voice, it will be easier to tell what their growl means.
 If you’re ever unsure, you can always consult a dog behaviorist or a veterinarian.

 When a dog growls repeatedly, it may sometimes seem like the dog is acting out.
 This could be the case, but it’s important that you never punish the dog for its growl.
 Since it is one of our pet’s few ways of communicating with us, we should instead focus on behavior training.

 If you have a new pup and are not yet familiar with its personality, a dog trainer can be a big help.
 A behavior specialist can listen to a dog’s growls and understand what’s causing it.

 There are many reasons a dog growls, and it’s often difficult for humans to determine the cause without context.
 One study attempted to place meaning on dog growling.
 They found that humans were unable to determine a growl’s meaning solely from the sound.

 These are some common scenarios that could cause your dog to growl:

 - Warning signal: This form of growling may be accompanied by bared teeth or tense body language.
 Tensed muscles often indicate the dog is ready to attack or defend.
-If you notice your pet growls like this at a friendly faces, some behavorial training might be neccessary.
+If you notice your pet growls like this with a friendly face, some behavioral training might be necessary.